-In The Big Book of Alcoholics Anonymous, Bill Wilson, the author of the book and one of the co-founders of AA makes the following remarkable statement.
+In The Big Book of Alcoholics Anonymous, Bill Wilson, the author of the book and one of the co-founders of AA, makes the following remarkable statement.

-“When the spiritual malady is overcome, we straighten out mentally and physically”
+“When the spiritual malady is overcome, we straighten out mentally and physically.”

-Big Book Chapter five “How it works” p.77 – First edition.
+Big Book Chapter Five “How it works” p.77 – First edition.

 What can the idea of a spiritual illness mean to an agnostic?

 Is a spiritual awakening dependent on a God awakening?
-Conversely does a belief in God, necessarily facilitate a spiritual awakening?
-These are questions that everyone has to answer for themselves?
+Conversely, does a belief in God necessarily facilitate a spiritual awakening?
+These are questions that everyone has to answer for themselves.

 I believe that an awakening of the spirit and an awakening to a belief in God are not mutually inclusive.
 They are not the same thing.
-One is simply not dependent on the other.
+One is not dependent on the other.

-During this time I was condemned to pick up that first drink again.
-I need booze to medicate my inner turmoil, tortured mind and my broken heart.
-Countless times in my “dry drunk” years, I kept going back to the humiliating experience of having “no effective mental defence against the first drink.”
+Time after time, I was condemned to pick up that first drink again.
+There was an overwhelming need to medicate my tortured mind and broken heart.
+Countless times in my dry drunk years, I kept going back to the humiliating experience of having “no effective mental defense against the first drink.”

-Restless, irritable and discontent
+Restless, irritable, and discontent

-Then something unexpected happened after thirteen years on the merry-go-round of my dry drunk.
+Then, something unexpected happened after thirteen years on the merry-go-round of my dry drunk.
 My ego collapsed completely!
-“Only then” did I “become as open-minded to conviction and as willing to listen as the dying can be” (12&12 Step One, p.24)
+“Only then” did I “become as open-minded to conviction and as willing to listen as the dying can be.”

-The 12 steps and therapy.
-My experience
+The 12 steps and therapy: – my experience

 The steps offered as spiritual tools did for me in one year what more than ten years of therapy failed to do.
 This was evidence enough.
 It was proof positive that I had indeed been suffering from a spiritual malady.
 I am still an agnostic but have completely embraced the idea that I have to apply spiritual principles to my life if I want to be sober and happy.